 - You must live in one of the areas covered by Avon Fire & Rescue Service (Bath & North East Somerset, Bristol, North Somerset or South Gloucestershire and North Somerset).
 You must reside at the given address and we will ask you to provide proof of this at each stage of the selection process.

-- You must be able to drive, have 3 points or less on your driving licence and have access to a vehicle.
+- You must be able to drive and have no more than 3 points on your driving licence.

 - You must be physically fit and have good upper body strength.

-We expect a high level of interest in these vacancies so in order to make sure we find the best people for the job there are a number of stages to the selection process.
-This section guides you through the recruitment process and the timescales involved.
-The selection process will be conducted to strict deadlines and no extensions can be given.
-It is therefore important that you are able to set aside the required time to complete these assessments on the set dates.
-It is important to register your interest to ensure you receive updates when new information is added to these pages.
-It is possible that some dates and information will alter.
+This section guides you through the recruitment process and timescales involved.
+The process will be conducted to strict deadlines and no extensions can be given.
+It is important that you are able to set aside the time required to complete these assessments on the set dates.

 Behavioural Styles Questionnaire

-If you were eligible to proceed with your application then you will be invited via email at 12:00pm on Monday 15th January to complete the Behavioural Styles Questionnaire.
-This must be completed before the deadline of 11:30pm on Wednesday 17 January.
-This is not a timed assessment.
-It should take around 15-20 minutes to complete.
-You will receive an e-mail on Friday 19th January to advise if you have passed the questionnaire and if successful you will then be invited to complete an online Situational Judgement Test.
+This is not a timed assessment and in most cases it will take around 15-20 minutes to complete.
+You will receive an e-mail on 27th November to advise if you have passed this stage.
+If successful you will then be invited to complete an online Situational Judgement Test.

 Situational Judgement Test